Model-free Learning of Regions of Attraction via Recurrent Sets: Learning recurrent sets

 We now reason differently depending on the type of approximation. \begin{description}[align=left,style=nextline,leftmargin=*,labelsep=\parindent,font=\normalfont] \item \emph{(Sphere case):}~ It then follows from $\norm{p_{ij}}_2\ge r$ that whenever $\varepsilon\le r-\delta$, the update leads to $\,b^{(i+1)} = \norm{p_{ij}}_2-\varepsilon \ge r-\varepsilon \ge \delta$. \item \emph{(Polyhedron case):}~ It follows from~\eqref{eq:r net}, that for any point $p' \not\in \mathcal{B}_r$, we have $\max_{l\in \{1,...,n\}} a_l^T p'\geq \|p'\|\cos \left(\frac{2}{3}\pi\right)\geq \frac{r}{2}.$ Therefore, since by definition of $\mathcal B_r$, $p_{ij}\not\in \mathcal B_r$ we conclude then that $b^{(i+1)}_{l^*} =a_{l^*}^T p_{ij}-\varepsilon\ge \frac{r}{2} - \varepsilon\geq \delta.$ \end{description} Together with the fact that $\hat{\mathcal{S}}^{(0)}\supseteq \mathcal{B}_\delta$, result follows. \end{proof} }

-Theorem \ref{thm: inclusion} establishes that one can choose parameters $k$ and $\varepsilon$ so that the sequence of sets $\hat S^{(i)}$ never leads to $b^{(i)}$ or $b_l^{(i)}$ negative, i.e., the algorithm never fails.
-However, this requires prior knowledge of $\bar k$, $r$, and $\delta$.
+Theorem \ref{thm: inclusion} establishes that one can choose parameters $k$ and $\varepsilon$ so that the sequence of sets $\hat{\mathcal{S}}^{(i)}$ never leads to $b^{(i)}$ or $b_l^{(i)}$ negative, i.e., the algorithm never fails.
+However, this requires prior knowledge of $\bar k(\delta)$, $r$, and $\delta$.
 We argue that local information on the dynamics can be sufficient to find conservative bounds for $r$ and $\delta$, and thus $\varepsilon$.
-However, $\bar k$ depends in a highly non-trivial way w.r.t. $\delta$.
-We solve this issue by, doubling the side of $k$, i.e. $k^+=2k$, every time the failure conditions is met, and re-initializing the sets to back to $\hat{\mathcal{S}}^{0}$.
+However, $\bar k(\delta)$ depends in a highly non-trivial way on $\delta$.
+We solve this issue by, doubling the side of $k$, i.e. $k^+=2k$, every time the failure conditions are met, and re-initializing the sets back to $\hat{\mathcal{S}}^{0}$.

-In what follows, we use $\mathcal F_c$ to denote the parametric family of closed balls (resp. polytopes) defined by $\{x:||x||_2\leq b\}$ (resp.$\{x:Ax\leq b\}$), for $b\in[0,c]$ (resp. $b\in [0,c]^n$).
+In what follows, we use {$\mathcal F_{\bar b}$} to denote the parametric family of closed balls (resp. polytopes) defined by $\{x:||x||_2\leq b\}$ (resp.$\{x:Ax\leq b\}$), for $b\in[0,{\bar b}]$ (resp. $b\in [0,{\bar b}]^n$).
 This leads to the following total bound on the number of iterations.